jameshmread/CodeKata-Starter/README.md

-# CodeKata-Starter
+# CodeKata-Starter Typescript
-C# Starter template for a dotnet core class lib and xunit framework to run a TDD dojo
+Typescript Starter template for a plain typescript class and mocha test runner to run a TDD dojo

 To Start: